matt-harvey/swx/README.rst

 already stored - with resulting parsing errors unless you are prepared to reformat manually all your already-entered timestamps to the new format.)

-The printed activity summary has two sections.
-The top section shows each "stint" on a given activity in the following format:
+By default, only a summary of activity is printed.
+This comprises an alphabetically ordered list of activities with the total amount of time spent for each activity, during the period in question, shown in terms of digital hours.

+If you pass the ``-l`` option to the reporting command, then then instead a list of individual activity stints will be shown, in the following format:

     start-time  end-time  hours-spent-in-digital-format  activity-name

-The bottom section is an alphabetically ordered list of activities with the total amount of time spent for each activity, during the period in question, shown in terms of digital hours.
+If you pass the ``-v`` option, then both the detailed list and the summary will be printed.

 By default, the number of hours shown is rounded to the nearest quarter of an hour.
 This rounding behaviour can be changed in the Configuration_.